 Feature Film Writing Program for Indigenous Women

-Applications for the program are now open
+Applications for the program are now closed

 This twelve-week program offers Indigenous women the opportunity to develop feature length screenplays.

 A group of 10 program participants will meet in Vancouver every Wednesday evening from 6pm – 9:30 for master classes with Doreen Manuel and Peggy Thompson.
 (See bios below)